ttntm/ttntm/content/blog/06-MIS-Pack.md

 The shapes in there are detailed, modern and easily customizable, just as expected when working with Visio.
 With a bit of skill, some time and patience, it's possible to create pretty decent looking diagrams and infographics that can be exported to SVG easily.

-I'm really grateful to have found those stencils, thanks to MVP {{< link-underline-ext "Sandro Pereira" "social.technet.microsoft.com/profile/sandro%20pereira/" >}} for compiling/creating such a helpful resource!
+I'm really grateful to have found those stencils, thanks to MVP {{< link-ext "Sandro Pereira" "social.technet.microsoft.com/profile/sandro%20pereira/" >}} for compiling/creating such a helpful resource!

-> {{< link-underline-ext "Microsoft Integration Stencils Pack for Visio" "gallery.technet.microsoft.com/Collection-of-Integration-e6a3f4d0" >}} at TechNet
+> {{< link-ext "Microsoft Integration Stencils Pack for Visio" "gallery.technet.microsoft.com/Collection-of-Integration-e6a3f4d0" >}} at TechNet